ScalantCommunity/.github/profile/README.md

 <h2 align="center"> About us </h2>

-Scalent is a community for Developers,Designers and 10 + other domains.
+Scalant is a community for Developers,Designers and 10 + other domains.
 We provide you with Mentor sessions,master classes,place to collaborate.

 Much more ✨.